Shmoop

-Shmoop University Inc. (popularly known as Shmoop) is a for-profit online educational technology company that specializes in test preparation materials, mental health tools, and learning content for K-12 schools.
+Shmoop University Inc. (popularly known as Shmoop) is a for-profit online educational technology company that specializes in test preparation materials, mental health tools, and learning content for K–12 schools.
 Shmoop offers free study guides aimed at teens on a range of subjects, including literature, biology, poetry, U.S. History, civics, financial literacy, and music.
-The content is notable for combining rigorous academic study with a frank voice, irreverent sense of humor, and approachable style that is free of pretense.

 The website also offers test prep materials for common standardized tests, such as the ACT and the SAT.
 Materials for these tests are part of a paid monthly subscription package.

 History

 Shmoop started up in 2008, founded by Ellen Siminoff and David Siminoff, who had previous investments in several major tech companies.
 (Ellen Siminoff was a founding executive at Yahoo!).
 The initial content, focused on a high school English curriculum, was provided by David, and converted into mobile app form by Ellen.
 According to David Siminoff, the name "Shmoop" comes from a Yiddish word meaning "move something forward a little;" it was also his pet name for his young daughter Sophie.

 The resources proved popular, and the Siminoffs started Shmoop as a nonprofit.
 After licensing Shmoop content to a number of school systems, the Siminoffs recognized the site's profit potential.
 They converted Shmoop into a student-focused digital publishing company, hiring accredited authors, and installing Ellen as CEO and David as Chief Creative Officer respectively.

 In 2010, according to ZDNet, Shmoop had "4000 titles providing extensive, well-written analyses of both modern and classic literature, as well as history and current events, among an expanding set of topics, ... making Shmoop the largest cross-platform educational publisher in the world."

 In 2017, Shmoop debuted a full suite of Next Generation Science Standards-aligned online science courses, covering core high school subjects such as biology, chemistry, earth science, physical science, physics, and more.

 By 2019, Shmoop was providing test preps and "digital curriculum" to more than 1,200 school districts in the United States; the website's resources were being used by 16 million teachers and students monthly.

 For its first decade, Shmoop was headquartered in Mountain View, California.
 In 2019, the company moved its operations to Scottsdale, Arizona.
 The same year, Andy Rahden took over as Shmoop's CEO, although Ellen and David Siminoff remain on the company's board.

 In October 2019, Shmoop was a finalist in the Phoenix Entrepreneurial Opportunity Contest, sponsored by the Phoenix Business Journal and BBVA USA.